homenc/HElib/utils/README.md

 the file `example.info`.
 By default this information is sent to the standard output however generating the info file is useful for passing to the example encode decode utilities.

+The flag `--bootstrap <default=NONE|THIN|THICK>` can be used enable the bootstrapping with THIN or THICK bootstrapping options, this will generate the required bootstrappable context with key-switching matrices, frobenius matrices and bootstrapping keys, which are added to the `*.pk` and `*.sk` files respectivey.
+If this flag is enabled while using the BGV scheme, it needs three additional parameters (mvec, gens, ords) which are formatted as space-separated list added to the parameter file.

 3. Encode some data
 ```